-Using Barry Schwartz’s argument of “The Paradox of Choice,” this white paper, written by the Schulich School of Business and sponsored by Third Octet, seeks to uncover the opportunity costs faced by companies from not adopting technologies as a result of too many choices.
+Using Barry Schwartz’s argument of “The Paradox of Choice,” this white paper, written by the Schulich School of Business and sponsored by Third Octet, seeks to uncover the opportunity costs companies face from not adopting technologies as a result of too many choices.

 75% of businesses are willing to invest in new IT technologies to stay competitive.
-More than ever, we see a rapid growth in technology products and services available to businesses.
-From multinational corporations with high cyber security needs to small business owners who require a streamlined set of software, it is a shared challenge to decide what is most appropriate technology from the vast options available.
-Companies that are unable to adapt to new technologies are at risk of being outpaced by competitors and facing an inability to serve their customers.
+More than ever, we see rapid growth in technology products and services available to businesses.
+From multinational corporations with high cyber security needs to small business owners requiring a streamlined set of software, it is a shared challenge to decide the most appropriate technology from the vast options available.
+Companies that cannot adapt to new technologies risk being outpaced by competitors and facing an inability to serve their customers.

 choices.
-To the best of our knowledge, this is the first research of its kind in the IT industry.
+To our knowledge, this is the first research of its kind in the IT industry.

-Our challenge was to identify what the business cost of the paradox of choice is to organizations and how they can overcome not adopting technology when faced with too many choices.
-Our team decided to focus on non-financial business costs of not adopting technologies, and then determine how organizations choose technologies when faced with far too many choices.
+Our challenge was to identify the business cost of the paradox of choice to organizations and how they can overcome not adopting technology when faced with too many choices.
+Our team decided to focus on the non-financial business costs of not adopting technologies and then determine how organizations choose technologies when faced with too many choices.

 Paradox of Choice

-In a famous example, a law professor orders wine, although he worries that if he orders a premium wine he will be seen as a show-off; if he were to order a cheap wine it will make him appear as cheapskate.
-So, the professor makes his decision and orders in the middle to appease his anxiety and guilt.
-Through this simple example, it can be observed that choices create anxiety because the implications of what we choose affect other people around us and we are never sure of what the absolute best choice is.
+In a famous example, a law professor orders wine, although he worries that if he orders a premium wine, he will be seen as a show-off; if he were to order a cheap wine, it will make him appear as a cheapskate.
+So, the professor decides and orders in the middle to appease his anxiety and guilt.
+This simple example shows that choices create anxiety because the implications of what we choose affect other people around us, and we are never sure of the absolute best choice.

 important.
 From there, all the potential options are assessed and filtered out by understanding how likely the new investment helps meet the set goals.
-It is difficult to make the absolute best decision within an industry that is constantly changing such as technology, but our research found this does not restrict companies from investing in new technology.
-Instead, this has led to robust decision making processes when making IT investment decisions.
+It is difficult to make the absolute best decision within an industry that is constantly changing, such as technology.
+Still, our research found this does not restrict companies from investing in new technology.
+Instead, this has led to robust decision-making processes when making IT investment decisions.
 This represents an opportunity for firms to provide continuous updates and findings on the latest that is happening in technology.

-- CIOs, CTOs and IT Directors want to voice their experiences as 10% responded from cold e-mails as opposed to the 3% cold e-mail response normii.
+- CIOs, CTOs and IT Directors want to voice their experiences as 10% responded from cold e-mails instead of the 3% cold e-mail response normii.
 IT experts want to talk because they understand IT disruption has large implications and is happening quicker than ever before.
 There is a need for knowledge sharing within the industry.

 - Large companies (150+ employees) have IT budgets that are not fully allocated.
 This represents an opportunity to allocate IT budgets towards more technology recommendations in an effective and efficient manner.